Katie Birchmeier, Kochville Township Treasurer

 5851 Mackinaw Rd.,

-Summer taxes are payable from July 1 through September 14 without interest or penalty.
-Beginning September 15, however, a 1% per month interest charge will be assessed on unpaid summer taxes, unless deferred.
-Summer taxes paid from February 15 through February 28 must include an additional 3% penalty in addition to the monthly interest.
-Beginning March 1, delinquent summer real property taxes must be paid to the Saginaw County Treasurer and delinquent summer personal property taxes must be paid to Kochville Township (see winter taxes below).
+Summer taxes - 2020: Summer taxes are payable from July 1st through September 14th without interest or penalty.
+Beginning September 15th, a 1% per month interest charge will be assessed on unpaid summer taxes, unless deferred.
+Summer taxes paid from February 17th through March 1st must include an additional 3% penalty in addition to the monthly interest.
+Beginning March 2, 2021, delinquent summer real property taxes must be paid to the Saginaw County Treasurer and delinquent summer personal property taxes must be paid to Kochville Township (see winter taxes below).

 Click here to access the Application for Deferment of Summer Taxes in PDF format.

-Winter taxes are payable from December 1 through February 14 without penalty.
-Those paid from February 15 through February 28 must include a 3% penalty.
+Winter Taxes - 2020: Winter taxes are payable from December 1st through February 16th without penalty.
+Those paid from February 17th through March 1st must include a 3% penalty.

-Beginning March 1, delinquent real property taxes must be paid to the Saginaw County Treasurer at 111 South Michigan Avenue, Saginaw, MI 48602, 989-790-5225.
-Call to verify amount due.
+Beginning March 2, 2021, delinquent real property taxes must be paid to the Saginaw County Treasurer at 111 South Michigan Avenue, Saginaw, MI 48602, 989-790-5225.
+Call to verify the amount due.
 Delinquent personal property taxes must be paid to Kochville Township.
 Call 989-792-7596 to verify the amount due.

-Cash, checks or money orders are the only allowable methods of payment.
-Make checks payable to Kochville Township Treasurer.
-Credit cards are not accepted.
-You may pay during office hours, use our after hours drop box, or mail your payment to the Kochville Township Treasurer, 5815 Mackinaw Road, Saginaw, Michigan 48604.
+You may pay during office hours, or use our drop box, or mail your payment to the Kochville Township Treasurer, 5851 Mackinaw Road, Saginaw, Michigan 48604 as shown on your Property Tax Bill.

 The tax rate is referred to as the millage, which is expressed in mills per thousand dollars of taxable property value.
 Kochville’s total millage is comprised of individual millages determined by multiple taxing authorities, including Saginaw County, Kochville Township, Delta College, and the school district within which a property lies.